ermouth/couchbox/README.md

 Key’s value ie `bucket fetch sms` means all hooks in a particular ddoc will see `this._bucket`, `this._fetch` and `this._sms` methods, whatever they do.

+### Hooks and workers

+TLDR: one worker for one DB.
+All hooks originating from one CouchDB bucket run in one worker thread.

+This is bit different from CouchDB query server, where each ddoc has own SpiderMonkey instance.

+On any DB ddoc change worker must restart entirely.
+In this case running hooks are not killed immediately, they are allowed to resolve/reject each.
+Worker to die receives changes until new worker successfully start, then waits for running jobs to finish, and then terminates itself.

+Worker may command supervisor to restart itself, if decides there were too many hanged jobs and memory might have leaked.

 ## REST API